-Funding body: The National Research Foundation of South Africa (NRF): E. Pretorius.
-The funder had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript.
+Funding bodies: We would like to acknowledge the National Research Foundation of South Africa (NRF): E. Pretorius; as well as the Biotechnology and Biological Sciences Research Council (BBSRC) for support (BB/L025752/1).
+The funders had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript.